venturestranger/hffrag/README.md

 ## 3. Driver

-The `Driver` implements an interface to initialize connection with an LLM (hosted with `Ollama`) and query the model in a number of ways:
+The `Driver` implements an interface to initialize connection with an LLM (powered with `Ollama`) and query the model in a number of ways:

 ```python
 from hffrag import Templater, Driver